apache/druid/docs/content/querying/aggregations.md

 #### Cardinality/HyperUnique (Deprecated)

 <div class="note caution">
 The Cardinality and HyperUnique aggregators are deprecated.
-Please use <a href="../development/extensions-core/datasketches-theta.html">DataSketches Theta Sketch</a> or <a href="../development/extensions-core/datasketches-hll.html">DataSketches HLL Sketch</a> instead.
+For new use cases, we recommend evaluating <a href="../development/extensions-core/datasketches-theta.html">DataSketches Theta Sketch</a> or <a href="../development/extensions-core/datasketches-hll.html">DataSketches HLL Sketch</a> instead.
+For existing users, we recommend evaluating the newer DataSketches aggregators and migrating if possible.
 </div>

 The [Cardinality and HyperUnique](../querying/hll-old.html) aggregators are older aggregator implementations available by default in Druid that also provide distinct count estimates using the HyperLogLog algorithm.
 The newer DataSketches Theta and HLL extension-provided aggregators described above have superior accuracy and performance and are recommended instead.

 The DataSketches team has published a [comparison study](https://datasketches.github.io/docs/HLL/HllSketchVsDruidHyperLogLogCollector.html) between Druid's original HLL algorithm and the DataSketches HLL algorithm.
 Based on the demonstrated advantages of the DataSketches implementation, we have deprecated Druid's original HLL aggregator.

 Please note that `hyperUnique` aggregators are not mutually compatible with Datasketches HLL or Theta sketches.

+Although deprecated, we will continue to support the older Cardinality/HyperUnique aggregators for backwards compatibility.

 ##### Multi-column handling